 Manor House was built in the early 1980’s as Ron and Gwen’s retirement home by their son Russell.
 Gwen died in 1986 and Ron in 1992.
 The Manor became staff housing for many years, until it eventually became occupied by Russell’s middle son, Glenn, and his wife, Shannon, in 2014.
 Glenn and Shannon repaired and renovated the house, separating it into three sections to allow the wings of the Manor to be let out to guests.

-Glenn and Shannon now spend their time between Manor House and Durban, where they are involved in a church ministry.
-Their first son, Russell Matthias, was born in early 2017.
+Glenn and Shannon now spend their time between Manor House, Durban and inland KZN, where they are involved in building intentional Christian community and church ministry.
+Their first son was born in early 2017.
+Their second son was born in late 2019.